finnmayhew/The-Revelation-Mission/World/Poseidon.md

 - The Gliss / Poseidon's sun is a "Plane of Water vortex"
   - Mostly useful for me
-- The "Darkened Depths" (Plane of Ooze / Swamp of Oblivion) before the Underdark
+- The "Darkened Depths" (Plane of Ooze / Swamp of Oblivion)
   - This is a place the Marids cannot go, but the Shabah can — so the revelers may have to be guided by Shabah
 - ~~Towards the Plane of (Ice, Salt, Steam), water becomes (cold, brackish, hot)~~ (doesn't make sense topologically)
 - The "Citadel of Ten Thousand Pearls" ("the Citadel" for short) is the colony (coral city-state) the revelers find